wso2/docs-updates/en/docs/updates/update-tool.md

     -   You may need to run the relevant update command twice.
 The first time you execute `./wso2update_<os>`, the Update Tool will update itself.
 The second time you execute `./wso2update_<os>` will update the product pack.

 !!! important
-    The Update Tool is be compatible with AMD64 (X86_64) architecture, and there are three separate binaries for Windows, Linux, and MacOS.<br>
+    The Update Tool is compatible with AMD64 (X86_64) architecture, and there are three separate binaries for Windows, Linux, and MacOS.<br>
     If your runtime environment isn't one of the these options, <strong>we recommend you keep a builder machine, run the Update Tool in the builder machine, and ship the updated packs to your runtime environment.</strong>